DatacollectorVN/Big-Data-Architecture-To-Scale-AI-application/README.md

 # Chest-Xray-Version3
 Complete building Docker for AI application on Google Cloud Platform (GCP) and data architecture on Amazon Web Service (AWS)

-This repository has 3 branch:
+This repository has 3 branchs:
 - `master` branch for running Web application with Docker and management workflow with Airflow.
 That is used for setting Instance VM in GCP.
 - `ec2` branch for setting up and running python script in Amazon EC2.
 - `on-premise` branch for setting up and running bash script to batch loading data from on-premise server.